Medical Massage Therapy

 Cold Stone Therapy

-Chilled stones are placed strategically on the patient’s head and neck regions to reduce the symptoms of headaches, including migraine and sinus pain.
+We place chilled stones strategically on your head and neck regions to reduce the symptoms of headaches, including migraine and sinus pain.
 The cold stone application helps reduce blood flow to the head and calms inflammation.

 Craniosacral therapy is a soft-touch manipulation (using force no greater than the weight of a nickel) that addresses the alignment of the head, spinal column, and sacrum.
 Considered a non-invasive form of massage, the patient can remain fully clothed.
 Craniosacral therapy relaxes the central nervous system and is often recommended for patients diagnosed with headaches, migraines, seizure disorders, fibromyalgia, TMJ or TMD, or autism.

 This gentle therapy is useful for relieving gas pains, constipation and colic, stimulating weight gain, and boosting our youngest patients’ immune systems.

 Manual Lymphatic Drainage

 The lymphatic system in your body helps move cellular waste back into the circulatory system to then be removed by your liver.
 When this system becomes sluggish, you may experience pain and swelling.The massage practitioner uses light pressure and rhythmic, circular massage to stimulate movement in the lymphatic system.
 This treatment is often recommended to help resolve an acute problem (e.g., a sprained ankle).
 It may also be used to treat general joint swelling, to reduce scar formation, and to boost energy.
 Patients diagnosed with fibromyalgia and lymphedema, (especially after a mastectomy) can benefit significantly from this type of massage.

 Muscle Energy Techniques